Top Choice for

 Q: What Is an Uncontested Divorce?
 (In the How to Respond to A divorce Summons: Avoid these mistakes)

-If you’re one of those rare couples that agrees on all aspects of how to divide the property, child support, and custody, then the divorce is uncontested.
+If you’re one of those rare couples that agrees on all aspects of how to divide the property, child support, and custody, then the divorce is generally considered uncontested.

 Q: How do I respond to a divorce summons?

-If you have been served for a divorce summons you must respond within the time provided on the summons.
-A common timeframe for response is 20 days.
-Learn more about how to respond to a divorce summons with our guide on this topic.
+If you have been served with a divorce summons, you must respond within the time provided on the summons.
+A common timeframe for response is the first Monday following the expiration of 20 days.
+Learn more about how to respond to a divorce summons with our free consultation. –>I do not offer free consultations, please make sure my website is consistent about that and does not have any references to “free” consultation.

 Q: Who gets the house in a Texas divorce?